 It can be tempting to not exercise with a spinal condition.
 But remember that if there is no movement at all, you could make the pain worse.
 Knowing what your body can handle and sticking to a workable schedule, these healthy steps will relieve you and help with your low back pain.

-The information herein on "Physical Activity and Exercise Equals a Healthier Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Physical Activity and Exercise Equals a Healthier Spine El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.